fernandopalafox/fernandopalafox.github.io/content/research/friction.md

   <img src="media/diffsim_plan.png" alt="" style="width:85%">
 </figure>

-In this blog post I'll present a proof of concept where both simulators are in simulation, but one of them has an added friction force I came up with.
+In this post I'll present a proof of concept where both robots are simulated, but one of them has an added friction force I came up with.

 # Data collection